 Putting Communication at the Top of the List

-Because you are not in a workplace, you don’t have the option of stepping to a coworker’s workstation to ask questions or discuss a project’s intricacies.
-However, managers of effective virtual teams understand the importance of communications in a distant setting and plan appropriately.
+Because you are not in a workplace, you don’t have the option of stepping into a coworker’s workstation to ask questions or discuss a project’s intricacies.
+However, managers of effective virtual teams understand the importance of communication in a distant setting and plan appropriately.